A Working Man Can't Get Nowhere Today: Recording and composition

-Reception
+Critical reception

 AllMusic critic Eugene Chadbourne stated in his review: "This is one of this country legend's well thought-out combinations of hardcore traditional material from Hank Williams and the Delmore Brothers, combined with his own brilliant songwriting from some of his tried and true perspectives..."
 Music critic Robert Christgau also rated the album highly, writing "These are powerful pieces whether you like them or not, rendered with passionate sympathy and a touch of distance—his strongest in years."
+The Rolling Stone Album Guide called the album "as tough a set of country blues as was released in the '70s."